Bjarne Jullum

 Bjarne Jullum (25 June 1894 – 22 September 1973) was a Norwegian journalist, cooperativist and politician for the Labour and Communist parties.

 Personal life

-He was born in Bodø as a son of Casper Westad Jullum (1868–1907) and Katharina Marie Dahl (1874–1963).
-In 1917 he married Ellen Marie Jullum from Stjørdal.
+He was born in Bodø Municipality as a son of Casper Westad Jullum (1868–1907) and Katharina Marie Dahl (1874–1963).
+In 1917 he married Ellen Marie Jullum from Stjørdal Municipality.
 He died in September 1973 and was buried at Vestre Aker Church.

 Journalism and politics

 After finishing middle school in 1910 and a book printer apprenticeship in 1914, he was hired as a subeditor in the party newspaper Nordlands Social-Demokrat.
 Already in the same year he became subeditor in Bratsberg-Demokraten, before working in Ny Tid from 1915 to 1917.
 After two years in Sosialdemokratisk pressekontor he worked in Arbeiderbladet from 1919.

 When the Communist Party split from Labour in 1923, Jullum was hired in their main newspaper Norges Kommunistblad where he stayed until 1926.
 In 1927 he rejoined the Labour Party.
 He was hired as editor-in-chief of Tidens Krav.
 From 1928 to 1964 he worked in Arbeiderbladet.
 He was acting editor for five months in 1940.
 In April 1940, Norway was invaded by Germany.
 Jullum was acting editor until September 1940, when the newspaper was shut down for the remainder of World War II.
 He was also a board member of the Norwegian Press Association from 1930 to 1936.